pycom/pycom-micropython-sigfox/docs/library/pyb.DAC.rst

    an array of unsigned half-words (array typecode 'H') in 12-bit mode.

    ``freq`` can be an integer specifying the frequency to write the DAC samples at, using Timer(6).
-Or it can be an already-initialized Timer object which is used to trigger the DAC sample.
+Or it can be an already-initialised Timer object which is used to trigger the DAC sample.
 Valid timers are 2, 4, 5, 6, 7 and 8.